batterypass/BatteryPassDataModel/README.md

    Adapt the data model to fit your specific requirements.
 Ensure any modifications remain compliant with the Battery Pass Content Guidance.

 ## Data Model Structure
-The data model is organized into several key entities, each representing a different aspect of battery data.
-Below is a high-level overview:
+The data model is organized into several parameter categories, each representing a different aspect of battery data.
+Below is a high-level overview.
+You'll find a detailed list with descriptions of the individual data points in the `/doc` folder.

-- **General Battery Information:**
+- **General Product Information:**
   - Battery ID
   - Manufacturer
   - Model Number
   - Production Date

+- **Carbon Footprint:**
+  - Battery Carbon footprint
+  - Carbon footprint of different lifecycle stages of the battery

-  - Capacity
+- **Circularity:**
+  - End of live management
-  - Voltage
+  -

 - **Material Composition:**
   - Cathode Material